Orakeshi/orakeshi.github.io/content/posts/Smart-Goal-Football-Goal-Lighting-Room.md

     return currentTeamColours
 {{< /codeblock >}}

 This method above is the function responsible for checking the currents teams the user has chosen to watch and stores their team colours in a dictionary called "{{< hl-text blue >}} currentTeamColours{{< /hl-text >}}".
 This dictionary has an array of the colours stored in it.
-The dictionary is returned once the function is finishing running.
+The dictionary is returned once the function is finished running.

-{{< codeblock "main.py" "python" "https://github.com/Orakeshi/Nanoleaf-PremierLeague/blob/main/main.py" "main.py" >}}
+{{< codeblock "main.py" "python" "" "main.py" >}}
 # Build custom animation command with packet data
 leafColour = ('{"write": {"animData": "' + '{0} {1}'.format(numPanels, str1[:-1]) + '","loop": true,"animType": "custom","palette": [],"version": "2.0","command": "display"}}')